pasarde/recipe_suggest_update/README.md

 # Recipe Suggestion App

 This is the ML component of the Recipe Suggestion App.
-It uses TF-IDF to recommend recipes based on user-provided ingredients.
+It uses spoonacular api to recommend recipes based on user-provided ingredients.

 ## Setup